crypt0rr/kb/content/tools/framework/crackmapexec/cme-smb/index.md

                         IP for the remote system to connect back to (default: same as server-host) -H HASH [HASH ...], --hash HASH [HASH ...]
-                        NTLM hash(es) or file(s) containing NTLM hashes --no-bruteforce       No spray when using file for username and password (user1 => password1, user2 => password2
-  -d DOMAIN             domain to authenticate to --local-auth          authenticate locally to each target --port {139,445}      SMB port (default: 445)
+                        NTLM hash(es) or file(s) containing NTLM hashes -d DOMAIN             domain to authenticate to --local-auth          authenticate locally to each target --port {139,445}      SMB port (default: 445)